blaze/blaze/docs/source/datashape-binary.rst

 kernels can rely on when no additional information about this is provided.
 Another language, possibly an extension of datashape, adding richer support for describing data in many different formats, is planned.
-A likely candidate for the type system to underly this richer datashape description is that of libdynd.
+The plan is to use libdynd as the basis for this.

 Measures
 --------